ValentinSchwind/Multi-Line-Typing-Anki-Template/README.md

 1. Browse for and select the folder you extracted from the archive.
 1. Don't change anything in the _CrowdAnki Import Settings_ dialog box that opens -- just press _OK_ to start the import.
 A dialog box should then confirm that the import was successful.

-## Importing the .apk
+## Importing the .apkg
-Alternatively, you can download the .apk file with a sample deck from here.
+Alternatively, you can download the .apkg file with a sample deck from here.

 # Concerns about violation of the _minimum information principle_
 When multi line type checking has been requested and discussed in the past, some people have expressed the concern that it violates the [_minimum information principle_](https://www.supermemo.com/en/blog/twenty-rules-of-formulating-knowledge).